NicolaTamanini/NicolaTamanini.github.io/CV.md

 - Chair of the _LIGO/Virgo Cosmology Working Group_ (since 2021)
 - Coordinator of the _LISA sub-working package_ on estimation of cosmological parameters and standard sirens (since 2019)
 - Elected chair of the _LISA Early Career Scientists_ (LECS) group (from 2019 to 2021)
-- Member of the PhD application review committee at the AEI Potsdam (2019 and 2020)
+- Member of the PhD application review committee at the AEI Potsdam (from 2019 to 2021)
 - Organizer of the weekly seminars in the Astrophysical and Cosmological Relativity division at the AEI Potsdam (form 2017 to 2020)